Alleged financier for Venezuelan president Nicolas Maduro says he fears being extradited to the US

 "Apart from that, I have faith in God and I know He'll give me the strength to win," he also said, in what is his first interview since he was arrested a year ago.

-Saab was detained on June 12, 2020 when he was flying back to Venezuela from a trip to Iran.
+Saab was detained on June 12, 2020 when he was flying from Venezuela to Iran.
 His jet stopped in the Cape Verdean island of Sal to refuel and authorities there arrested him on the spot.
 The United States Department of Justice is seeking his extradition to American soil and according to the Cape Verdean prosecutor's office, after a lengthy legal battle, a final decision will be made by the country's Constitutional Court in the coming weeks.

 The US alleges says Saab is behind a vast corruption network involving government subsidized food boxes that has allowed Maduro and his allies to steal hundreds of millions of dollars from the Venezuelan people, while also using food as a form of social control.